Perspective | Don’t shy away from talking to kids about the Capitol riot. They know more than you think.

 Our tweens and teens don’t feel safe.
 They are confused.
 They are angry.
 In other words, they feel like we do.

 So how do we, as the trusted adults in the room, the people they thought had all the answers, actually answer?
-How do we explain this mess when we, ourselves, are having a hard time processing this reality?
+How do we explain this mess when we ourselves are having a hard time processing this reality?

-“As somebody who taught kids for years and writes for them, I feel like being honest with tomorrow’s citizens is really essential,” says Kate Messner, middle-grade author and former middle school teacher.
-It was her Twitter thread last night, as I was doom-scrolling, that was a bright spot of helpfulness.
+“As somebody who taught kids for years and writes for them, I feel like being honest with tomorrow’s citizens is really essential,” says Kate Messner, a middle-grade author and former middle school teacher.
+It was her Twitter thread last night, as I was doomscrolling, that was a bright spot of helpfulness.

 Our kids have shown us they are resilient, but it’s up to us to make sure they remain healthy and confident as they grow.
 So as we caregivers navigate the insanity that unfolded at the Capitol yesterday, here are some ways to help our children also find their way in a confusing time.